 Discussion

 It is well recognized that rTKs are important factors in the development of malignant neoplasms in veterinary medicine.
 This is currently best characterized in canine MCTs (37).
 After approval of TKIs for the treatment of canine MCTs, further studies have been conducted to evaluate their use in other solid tumours, e. g. canine ASACs (16,38).
-Despite reported use of TKIs in nasal tumours, to date, molecular markers, particularly VEGFR, PDGFR-α and PDGFR-β, have not been evaluated in a large cohort of canine nasal carcinomas..
+Despite reported use of TKIs in nasal tumours, to date, molecular markers, particularly VEGFR, PDGFR-α and PDGFR-β, have not been evaluated in a large cohort of canine nasal carcinomas.

-We have attempted to characterize these tumours using tissue immunohistochemistry to determine the level and pattern of VEGFR, PDGFR-α and PDGFR-β expression, as they represent targets for toceranib phosphate as well as masitinib (25,26).
+We have attempted to characterize these tumours using tissue immunohistochemistry to determine the strength and pattern of VEGFR, PDGFR-α and PDGFR-β expression, as they represent targets for toceranib phosphate as well as masitinib (25,26).
 Seven different subtypes of canine intranasal carcinoma, OCA, ACA, PCA, SCC, TCC, NCA and TCA were evaluated.
 In this study, 84.5% of canine nasal carcinomas were positive for VEGFR staining, 71.1% for PDGFR-α and 39.6% for PDGFR-β.

 VEGFR expression was relatively intense with >76% of tumour cells expressing the rTK in the majority of dogs (in 121 of 187).
 This is also represented in the relatively high median expression score of 134.7.
 The predominant VEGFR expression pattern in this study was cytoplasmic-membranous (70.9%).
 This is an interesting finding as tyrosine kinases (TKs) move away from the membrane once they have been activated (39).
 A similar staining pattern has already been demonstrated for KIT in canine MCTs and was associated with their grade.
 Diffuse cytoplasmic staining was associated with higher grade MCTs whereas low grade tumours more commonly had membranous staining (40).
 The expression pattern of VEGFR may therefore suggest activation of this TK and thus might be a relevant consideration in predicting a nasal carcinoma’s biological behaviour.
 In previous reports of canine oral melanoma and canine mammary tumours, a predominant cytoplasmic pattern was similarly demonstrated (41,42).
 Another study demonstrated a nuclear staining pattern (two cases), which was observed in only one case in this study (21).
-Nuclear staining may represent mislocalization of VEGFR but its relationship to tumour behaviour is unclear.
+Nuclear staining may represent aberrant localization of VEGFR but its relationship to tumour behaviour is unclear.
 Given the strong expression of VEGFR in canine nasal carcinomas, this rTK may play some role in the development or progression of this cancer and may therefore give possible indication for the use of TKIs.
 Considering that RT currently plays an important role in the treatment of canine intranasal carcinomas, the concurrent use of TKIs could be considered to enhance the effect of irradiation, leading to improved outcomes.
 As abnormal tumour vessel morphology contributes to intratumoral hypoxia stimulating angiogenesis via VEGFR, TKIs may normalize tumour blood vessels leading to improved tissue oxygenation and thereby increased sensitivity to radiotherapy (43–46).
 Although there is currently no data on radiosensitization in canine intranasal carcinomas, inhibition of VEGFR in combination with RT has shown promise in treatment improvement in human clinical trials (47,48).